 Various Work Schedule Systems

 At Astellas, evaluation is based on the roles and achievements of each employee, and we have introduced a working hour system that allows diverse work styles, such as a super flextime system and a discretionary labor system, depending on the job.
-In fiscal 2020 (as of the end of March 2021), more than 44% of employees are subject to a system that allows some discretion in working styles.

 Child-Care Support Initiatives